dpc10ster/RJafrocBook/docs/10C-OR-AnalysisApplications.md

 * The `Estimate` column confirms that `trt5` has the smallest FOM while `trt4` has the highest (the `Estimates` column is identical for RRRC, FRRC and RRFC analyses).

 ## Using RJafroc for dataset04, FROC analysis, DBM method {#ORApplications-dataset04-FROC-DBM-RJafroc}
-* The fourth example again uses `dataset04`, i.e., FROC data, *but this time we use DBM analysis*.
+* The fourth example again uses `dataset04`, i.e., FROC data, *but this time using DBM analysis*.
 * The key difference below is in the call to `StSignificanceTesting()` function, where we set `method = "DBM"`.
 * Since DBM analysis is pseudovalue based, and the figure of merit is not the empirical AUC under the ROC, one expects to see differences from the previously presented OR analysis, contained in `st3`.